Noaaan/MythicMetals/PATCHNOTES.md

 # 0.14.0
 Re-worked the Hallowed Armor model (thanks Pois1x!).
 Re-worked all durasteel assets, and raw quadrillum (thanks Pois1x!).
-Made the Blast Mining ability of Legendary Banglum respect Silk Touch.
-Buffed Morkite's fuel value.
-Fixed some inconsistent recipes with Metallurgium.
 Made Unobtainium ores slightly luminous.
 Fixed a crash related to EnchantmentHelper for entities with no gear.
 Added a resource condition to validate nuggets.

+### Balance Changes
+Buffed Morkite's fuel value.
+Made the Blast Mining ability of Legendary Banglum respect Silk Touch.
+Fixed some inconsistent recipes with Metallurgium.
 Reduced Banglum Ore Explosion chance in overworld and with fortune, and increased it in the nether.
+Reduced the durability of the Aegis swords, and re-assigned their repair materials.

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.